-The award is open to any faculty member in the College of Engineering, including regular, research, lecturer, and special faculty, without regard to age or academic rank.
+The award is open to any faculty member in the College of Engineering, in the regular, research, teaching, and special faculty tracks, without regard to age or academic rank.

 Nominations for the award will be submitted by the College of Engineering department heads to the College of Engineering Recognition Committee for Faculty by the deadline.
 Documentation to support the nomination should include:

-- a current copy of the nominee's resume,
+- a current curriculum vitae for the nominee

-- letters of reference from two members of the Carnegie Mellon faculty,
+- 2 letters of reference from Carnegie Mellon faculty

-- letters of reference from three current or former students of the nominee, and
+- 3 letters of reference from current or former students of the nominee

-- any other optional materials the nominating department may consider appropriate, recommended to be not more than 10 pages.
+- any other optional materials the nominators may consider appropriate, recommended to be not more than 10 pages.

-Selection of the award winner or winners is performed by the College of Engineering Faculty Awards Committee.
-All awards will be announced at the Annual College of Engineering Faculty Awards Banquet.
+Selection of the award winner or winners is performed by the College of Engineering Awards and Recognition Committee for Faculty.
+All awards will be announced at the Annual College of Engineering Faculty Meeting.